 Historical Marker Program in Richland County

-To promote the recognition and education of sites, structures, and events of historical significance to the County, Richland County Conservation Commission (RCCC) has established a program to fund new historical markers.
+Richland County Conservation Commission (RCCC) funds historical markers in an effort to promote the recognition and education of sites, structures, and events of historical significance to the County.

-RCCC will fund up to five new markers during FY17.
+RCCC will fund up to five new markers annually.

 - Contact RCCC about your intention to apply to SCDAH to understand fund commitments.